Get started with MU

 Apply hereMaster of public affairs

 You understand the impact policy has on society, from local and federal government measures to outreach efforts meant to uplift communities in need.
 After receiving a bachelor’s degree, you found a position in the field.
-Directly over the past few years, you have observed the positive effect your work has had so far but seek to make a more meaningful difference through management or research.
+Over the past few years, you have observed the positive effect your work has had so far but seek to make a more meaningful difference through management or research.
 The University of Missouri’s fully online master of public affairs degree helps you look ahead toward this next step and builds off your existing record of achievements.
-For over 50 years, our institution has graduated tenacious, pioneering public service professionals, and this program emerges from that legacy with added consideration for today’s increasingly diverse world and specific policy challenges.
+For over 50 years, our institution has graduated tenacious, pioneering public service professionals.
+This program emerges from that legacy with added consideration for today’s increasingly diverse world and specific policy challenges.

 Over about two years’ time, you’ll transform into a public service professional ready to take charge and inspire others.
-Rigorous core courses imbue a versatile, higher-level foundation, which sets the stage for you to focus your knowledge and career path with a specialization.
-You’ll grow your understanding of policy processes and management principles, hone your critical thinking and discover uses for data analytics, ultimately gaining an edge in this rapidly evolving field.
+Rigorous core courses give you a strong foundation and set the stage for you to focus your knowledge and career path with a specialization.
+You’ll grow your understanding of policy processes and management principles, hone your critical thinking skills and discover uses for data analytics, ultimately gaining an edge in this rapidly evolving field.

-Yet, the Truman School acknowledges that policy advances rarely happen in the classroom alone and forwards its mission by collaborating with policymakers, preparing the next generation of leaders and scholars, and fostering discussion.
-Faculty members further leave their mark through influential, nationally recognized research and contributions to policy theory and practice, and are prepared to steer you toward hands-on opportunities for gaining experience.
-In addition to internships and a capstone project, you’re encouraged to participate in policy forum roundtables and attend lectures from industry scholars and research symposia, where you’ll have the chance to cultivate relationships with practitioners across nonprofit, government and public service sectors.
+The Truman School acknowledges that policy advances rarely happen in the classroom alone and collaborates with policymakers to prepare the next generation of leaders and scholars.
+Faculty members are recognized nationally for their research and contributions to policy theory and practice and are prepared to guide you toward opportunities for gaining experience.
+In addition to internships and a capstone project, you’re encouraged to participate in policy forum roundtables and attend lectures from industry scholars and research symposia.
+You’ll have the chance to cultivate relationships with practitioners across nonprofit, government and public service sectors.

 Quick facts